 In recent years he suffered from Parkinson’s disease, and passed away from complications on September 1st at age 83, eight months, while in home hospice with his daughter Heidi.
 He was preceded in death by his sister Dru Keith, and survived by his daughters Heather, Heidi, Holly, and son Gregor; grandsons Josh, Andrew, Damian and Connor; and granddaughters Sarah, Madison and Ashlyn.

 A Vigil will be held Wednesday, September 11, 2019 at Summers Funeral Home, 1205 W. Bannock St., Boise during the hours of 5-8pm.

 A Celebration of Life will be held at Summers Funeral Home, 1205 W. Bannock St., Boise, on September 12, at 10 am, followed by a luncheon reception at the Boise El Korah Shrine Temple, 1118 W. Idaho St. Final interment with Ted’s father, mother and sister takes place September 14, 1 pm, at the Salmon Cemetery, South Salmon on Cemetery Road overlooking the Bitterroot Mountain Range, which Ted considered the Alps of America.

-In lieu of flowers, donations can be made online in Memory of Ted Keith to the Shriners Hospital for Children in Portland, donate.lovetotherescue.org, or contact 503-241-5090.To send flowers to the family of Theodore Keith, please visit Tribute Store
+In lieu of flowers, donations can be made online in Memory of Ted Keith to the Shriners Hospital for Children in Portland, donate.lovetotherescue.org, or contact 503-241-5090.To send flowers to the family or plant a tree in memory of Theodore Keith, please visit Tribute Store